Blueprint Review: Are "Live Forever" Supplements Healthy?

 Macadamia nuts were shown to have favorable effects on cholesterol levels when consumed, in a 2008 clinical trial.

-Cocoa powder may benefit both physical and mental health according to a 2013 medical review that goes as far as to suggest that this compound may "be used for the prevention/treatment of...cancers."
+Cocoa may benefit both physical and mental health according to a 2013 medical review that goes as far as to suggest that this compound may "be used for the prevention/treatment of...cancers."

 There is only one ingredient we consider to be mildly questionable from a long-term health perspective.